prabhat-123/Email-Categorization-And-Product-Feedback-Analysis/custom_ai_app/README.md

 - `tfidf_vectorizer.pkl`: The TF-IDF vectorizer used for text feature extraction.

 These models collectively enable the analysis of customer sentiment in emails.
 Please ensure that you follow the instructions in the notebook diligently to train the model effectively.

+# Model Inference for Email Sentiment Analysis 📝

+After successfully training the customer sentiment analysis model using the 'email_sentiment_classification_using_tfidf.ipynb' notebook, you can perform inference using the 'email_sentiment_classification_inference.ipynb' notebook.

+To utilize the trained model for sentiment analysis, follow these steps:

+1. Locate and open the 'email_sentiment_classification_inference.ipynb' notebook.
+2. Execute the notebook as instructed to perform sentiment analysis on emails.

+This notebook is designed to facilitate the practical application of the trained model for analyzing the sentiment of emails.

+Feel free to use this notebook to gain insights into email sentiments after training the model.